 A moving image Work comprises both the intellectual or artistic content and the process of realisation in a cinematographic medium, e.g., what it is called, when it was made, who made it, who was in it, what it is about, etc.

 A Work as a conceptual entity is the topmost level of description.
 It may be published or unpublished, complete (whole) or incomplete (unfinished or missing content), edited or unedited.
-It is intended to function as the “node” that relates all Variants and Manifestations of a Work to a common creation.including: circumstances of the creation process such as date(s) and place(s) of production, most contributions by agents such as directors, screenwriters, production companies and cast members, as well as certain statements about the contents.
+It is intended to function as the “node” that relates all Variants and Manifestations of a Work to a common creation.
+A Work contains the characteristics that are inherited across any Variant, Manifestation, or Item derived from that Work.
+It also reflects the original intentions of its realization, including: circumstances of the creation process such as date(s) and place(s) of production, most contributions by agents such as directors, screenwriters, production companies and cast members, as well as certain statements about the contents.

 Works may have one-to-many relationships with instances of Variant and Manifestation/Item and many-to-many relationships with instances of Agent(s,) Event(s), Content(s), Subject(s) and Other Relation(s).